Piyush-Rai/Quiz-Builder/README.md

 Id-- It is used to uniquely identify the document in database created by mongoDb during insertion of document

+Tried to maintain the different status code in response for different methods like on post(201),get(200),delete(204).

+I am only giving access to my mongoURI only for this test review otherwise we should put it into .env file as environment variable for security purpose

+APIs
 ### add new question

 #### edit existing question by Id